knulii/eckmar/INSTALLATION.md

 # Installation

+This is not a copy-paste tutorial.
 Most of this will be simple copy-paste commands that you enter in your VPS.
-I'm writing this tutorial based on Ubuntu 18.04.
+I'm writing this tutorial based on Ubuntu 18.04
 When you first login on your VPS run:
 ```
 sudo apt-get update
 ```